Caledonia Mining (CMCL)

 nullAI Analysis | Feedback

-Mr. Learmonth joined Caledonia in July 2008.
-He was appointed Chief Financial Officer in 2014 and Chief Executive Officer in July 2022.
-Prior to Caledonia, he was a Division Director of Investment Banking at Macquarie First South in South Africa, bringing over 17 years of experience in corporate finance and investment banking, primarily in the African resources sector.
-He also managed an investment banking business from Johannesburg, involved in deals for companies like Sudra (which later became Exxaro).
-Mr. Learmonth is a chartered accountant who graduated from Oxford University.
+Mr. Learmonth was appointed CEO in July 2022, having joined Caledonia in July 2008.
+Previously, he served as a Division Director of Investment Banking at Macquarie First South in South Africa, accumulating over 17 years of experience in corporate finance and investment banking, primarily within the African resources sector.
+He is an Oxford University graduate and a chartered accountant.
+Mr. Learmonth was Caledonia's Chief Financial Officer from November 2014 until his appointment as CEO.

 Ross Jerrard, Chief Financial Officer

-Mr. Jerrard was appointed Chief Financial Officer of Caledonia Mining with effect from March 24, 2025.
-He previously served as the CFO of Centamin plc from April 2016 until its acquisition by AngloGold Ashanti Plc in November 2024 for a deal value of $2.5 billion.
-Centamin was a FTSE-250 dual-listed mining company with operations in Egypt and West Africa, including the Sukari gold mine, which produced around 450,000 ounces of gold annually.
-Before his time at Centamin, Mr. Jerrard was a partner with Deloitte in Australia, specializing in the energy and resources group.
-He is a chartered accountant and a member of the Institute of Chartered Accountants of Australia and New Zealand and the Institute of Chartered Accountants of Zimbabwe.
+Mr. Jerrard was appointed CFO in March 2025.
+He previously served as the Chief Financial Officer of Centamin Plc from April 2016 until its acquisition by AngloGold Ashanti Plc in November 2024 for a value of US$2.5 billion.
+Centamin's primary asset was the Sukari gold mine in Egypt.
+Mr. Jerrard is a member of the Institute of Chartered Accountants of Australia and New Zealand and the Institute of Chartered Accountants of Zimbabwe.

 James Mufara, Chief Operating Officer